AyrtonB/Merit-Order-Effect/write-up/outline.md

 * Should highlight the non-linear nature of the price/load curve as found by Karakstani and Bunn (2008).
 * Whilst the MOE manifests itself as a form of price cannibilisation for the RES generators, to the other generators it creates a 'missing-money problem'.
 In the long-term the saving should be equal to the displaced OPEX (from fuel), in the short-term it should be the displaced OPEX & CAPEX.
 * Behind-the-meter generation, which makes up a large share of the solar generation considered in this research, should ideally be considered as a left-ward shift of the demand curve.
 However, under the standard assumption of demand being perfectly inelastic !!!REF!!! it is equivalent to account for all generation as a right-ward shift of the supply curve.
+* In the discussion need to talk about the short term MOE likely being an over-estimate
+* Can view the temporal smoothing as a variant of Conditional expectation sampling
+* Why doesn't anyone using tne RPR approach use load-RES as a regressor instead of just load

 <br>